Skip to main content

 Q: What does "Auto-Compact" mean in Claude Code?

 A: When context window approaches limit, Claude Code automatically summarizes the conversation to free up space and continue working.
 You can also manually compact using /compact command.
-Auto-compact guide
+How it works

 Q: What does "context window full" mean in Claude Code?

 A: The context window is Claude's memory limit for your conversation.
 When full, Claude can't process more information.
 Use /compact to summarize and free space, or /clear for a fresh start.
-Context management guide
+Manage context

 Q: How do I manage Claude Code context window efficiently?

 A: Use smaller files, strategic /compact commands, organize projects into focused sessions, and leverage sub-agents for parallel tasks.
 Avoid loading massive files unnecessarily.
-Context optimization strategies
+Optimization tips

 Q: Can Claude Code analyze images and screenshots from my computer?